 2013 Materials and Bills - click here

-to death.
+or they choke to death.
 Some of these animals are already threatened due

-to issues such as over fishing or habitat loss.
-Plastic bag litter only further hurts
+to issues such as over fishing or habitat loss and plastic bag litter only

-Inadvertent litter: Plastic bags are so aerodynamic that even when disposed
+Plastic bags are so aerodynamic that even when disposed

 of properly, they can still blow away and become litter.
 They

 consumer’s hands, and then carried by the wind into ponds, lakes and